jg-rp/python-jsonpath/docs/syntax.md

 ["fiction", "non-fiction"]
 ```

-### Slice selector (`[start:end:step]`)
+### Slice selector

 The slice selector allows you to select a range of elements from an array.
-You can specify a starting index, an ending index (exclusive), and an optional step to skip elements.
+A start index, ending index and step size are all optional and separated by colons, `[start:end:step]`.
 Negative indices count from the end of the array, just like standard Python slicing.

-#### Example query
+**Example query**

 ```text
 $.items[1:4:2]